Kentico/kc-zapierapp/README.md

 ![sign in](https://raw.githubusercontent.com/kentico-ericd/kc-zapierapp/master/images/authenticate.png?raw=true)

 4. Configure the conditions for your trigger.
 Most triggers have multiple events that can be "listened" to, and you can select multiple options or leave the field empty for all events.
   Triggers will output the language variant or taxonomy group which fired the webhook as its output.
-However, each trigger also contains an __Addtional Step Output__ field where you can choose to output more data fromt he step, if you need it in later steps.
+However, each trigger also contains an __Addtional Step Output__ field where you can choose to output more data from the step, if you need it in later steps.
 For example, choosing _Raw JSON of variant_ will return the Delivery response for an item allowing you to access the `modular_content` later on.

 5. Click __Test and Review__ to get a sample item from your Kontent project.
 This allows you to configure later steps using fields from your content items.